AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-40/acsd-52801-graphql-product-filter-query-not-showing-partial-match-results.md

 >[!NOTE]
 >
->An updated patch has been released to resolve the same issue for versions 2.4.6 - 2.4.6-p8.
+>An updated patch ([ACSD-62332](/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-62332-product-listing-graphql-query-limit-plus-live-search-current-page.md)) has been released to resolve the same issue for versions 2.4.6 - 2.4.6-p8.
+It replaces the ACSD-52801 patch for versions 2.4.6 onward.
 For more details, see [ACSD-62332](/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-62332-product-listing-graphql-query-limit-plus-live-search-current-page.md).

 The ACSD-52801 patch fixes the issue where the GraphQL product filter query doesn't show partial match results.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.40 is installed.
 The patch ID is ACSD-52801.
 Please note that the issue is fixed in Adobe Commerce 2.4.7.